Infoland/iProva-REST-API-examples/README.md

 When a 4xx or 500 HTTP status code is returned the reason phrase is set to be as specific as possible without exposing too much information.
 See the [Client errors][client_errors] page for detailed information per client error.

 ## Authentication
-There are three ways to authenticate yourself iProva API v1.
+There are four ways to authenticate yourself iProva API.
 When the authentication fails a 401 Unauthorized HTTP status code wil be returned.

 ### API Keys
 To access the API, you need an API-Key.
 In iProva we have two different kinds of API keys.
 One that allows you to impersonate any given iProva user, and one that simply allows you to access the API.
 The first one is used for Token authentication.
 The second one is used for credentials authentication.